velocityvz/Bloxstrap/README.md

 > [!CAUTION]
 > The only official places to download Chevstrap is this GitHub repository.
 Any other websites offering downloads or claiming to be us are not controlled by us.

-# Chevstrap
-Chevstrap is a Roblox & Roblox VN launcher for Android, inspired by [Bloxstrap](https://github.com/bloxstraplabs/bloxstrap).
 ## Features

 - Adjust specific FFlags for testing